 - The right to be informed of their credentialing or recredentialing application status.
 MVP Health Care, upon applicant’s direct verbal or written request, will notify him/her of the status of their application.

 Provisional Credentialing of NYS Physicians

-- You have submitted a completed application along with any requested supporting documentation;
+- The applicant has submitted a Completed Application and any requested supporting documentation; and

-- shall refund any payments made for in-network services provided during the period of provisional credentialing that exceed out-of-network benefits under the insured’s contract with MVP Health Care; and
+- Shall refund any payments made for in network services provided during the period of provisional credentialing that exceed out-of-network benefits under the insured’s contract with MVP; and

-- shall not pursue reimbursement from the insured, except to collect the co-payment or co-insurance that otherwise would have been payable had the insured received services from a participating MVP provider.
+- Shall not pursue reimbursement from the insured, except to collect the copayment or coinsurance that otherwise would have been payable had the insured received services from a participating MVP practitioner.

 The following practitioner types do not require credentialing but must be registered with MVP: Hospitalists (Internal Medicine, Pediatric or Family Medicine), Emergency Department Physicians, Pathologists, Anesthesiologists, Neonatologists, Certified Registered Nurse Anesthetists, Nurse Practitioners working in a physician practice who do not act in the capacity of a primary care provider, and Physicians Assistants.
 Download the Registration Form.

 Exceptions: Anesthesiologists who want to be designated as Pain Treatment specialists or Hospitalist physicians who also work outside of the inpatient setting must be credentialed.